AkulVerma404/High-RPM-Motor-Telemetry-and-Safety-Test-Bench/README.md

 ## Purpose of the Project
 The goal of this analyzer is to provide a comprehensive health and performance profile for motors that operate at extreme speeds.

-* **Efficiency Mapping**: It calculates the ratio between electrical power input and mechanical thrust output to find the motor's "sweet spot".
+* **Efficiency Mapping**: It calculates the ratio between electrical power input and mechanical thrust output to find the motor's "peak efficiency".
 * **Vibration Diagnostics**: Using FFT analysis, the system identifies peak vibration frequencies to prevent mechanical resonance failures.
 * **Safety Automation**: It acts as a digital watchdog, automatically cutting power via a relay if current or vibration levels become dangerous.
 * **Remote Testing**: By using IoT, you can monitor high-RPM tests from a safe distance, reducing the risk associated with mechanical failures during testing.